Drew Waters Preview, Player Props: Royals vs. Cubs

 Drew Waters At The Plate

-- Waters is batting .236 with five doubles, four triples, seven home runs and 15 walks.
+- Waters has five doubles, four triples, seven home runs and 15 walks while hitting .237.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.